AravindMurgan/AravindMurgan/README.md

-### Hi there, I'm Aravind 👋
+### Hi there, I'm Aravind 👋 from Swansea, United Kingdom.

-## I am a Frontend Engineer currently pursuing a master's degree at Swansea University in Swansea, UK!!
+## I am a Frontend Engineer currently pursuing a master's degree at Swansea University while working as a web developer intern in Swansea, UK!

 ### My personal projects:
 <h4>Github Finder</h4>